buddhist-uni/buddhist-uni.github.io/_content/canon/sn3.24.md

 > Wherever the mind feels confidence, great king.

-“Where should I give” and “Where is a gift is very fruitful” are two different questions.
+“Where should I give” and “Where is a gift very fruitful” are two different questions.